-First line of defence:
+First Line of Defence: Business operations

-The First Line Defence has primary responsibility for the identification and management of risks.
-It is made up of Finance, Operations, Fund Administration, Actuarial, IT, Change and HR, which are the functions responsible for the day-to-day management of the business and ensuring that it is operating in line with approved procedures and controls.
+The First Line of Defence has primary responsibility for the identification and management of risks.

+It is made up of Finance, Operations, Outsourcing Oversight, Fund Administration, Actuarial, IT, Change and Integration and HR, which are the functions responsible for the day-to-day management of the business and ensuring that it is operating in line with approved procedures and controls.
 These functions report to the CEO who is responsible to the Board.
-Some first line activities are also performed by the Risk Function and the Compliance Function.
+Some first line activities are also performed by the Risk Function, and the Compliance Function.